-In 2017, Crestwood Community League will celebrate its 100th birthday; the EFCL will follow close behind with its big celebration in 2021 and from the very beginning, both the Edmonton Federation of Community Leagues (EFCL) and community leagues have had only one really major goal in mind - to turn neighbourhoods into the best communities possible for all Edmontonians.
+In 2017, Crestwood Community League will celebrate its 100th birthday; the EFCL will follow close behind with its big celebration in 2021.
+From the very beginning, both the EFCL and community leagues have had one major goal in mind - to turn neighbourhoods into the best communities possible for all Edmontonians.

 From the archives, a parade of community leagues and the years they started.
 Imagine the 157 leagues of today marching down Jasper Ave. in the KDays parade - what a sight, what a confirmation that they are the backbone and voice of Edmonton communities.